browserengineering/book/book/security.md

 })
 ```

-This JavaScript waits for the user to click the button, and then
+This script waits for the user to click the button, and then replaces
-replaces the form contents with a `guest` input area with a pre-filled
+the form contents with a `guest` input area with a pre-filled value.
-value.
-The browser then finds it when it looks for input areas and
+The browser then finds it when it looks for input areas and submits
-submits our hard-coded guest-book entry to the guest-book server.
+our hard-coded guest-book entry to the guest-book server.
 And
-remember: the form is submitted by the user\'s browser, with the user\'s
+remember: the form is submitted by the user\'s browser, with the
-cookies, so the post will succeed (if the user is logged in to the guest
+user\'s cookies, so the post will succeed (if the user is logged in to
-book).
-Posting this sort of comment might not seem too scary (though
+the guest book).
+Posting this sort of comment might not seem too scary
-shady advertisers will pay for it!) but imagine someone doing the same
+(though shady advertisers will pay for it!) but imagine someone doing
-with a bank transaction.
+the same with a bank transaction.

 Try it!
 This should work in both ours and in a real browser.
 Plus, in a
 real browser you could also have a \"hidden\" input element, which would